documenso/documenso/README.md

 ## Developer Setup

-Follow these steps to setup documenso on you local machnine:
+Follow these steps to setup documenso on you local machine:

 - [Clone the repository](https://help.github.com/articles/cloning-a-repository/) it to your local device.
   ```sh